filipe1309/ud-go-lhc-v3/README.md

 ## 💬 About

-> "Persistently, Patiently you are bound to succeed" by Todd McLeod
+> "Persistently, patiently you are bound to succeed" by Todd McLeod

 This project was developed following Udemy's "[Learn How To Code: Google's Go (golang) Programming Language](https://www.udemy.com/course/learn-how-to-code)" course by Todd McLeod.